-Materials in the Chinese Collection may be consulted in the Asian Collections Reading Room or the Petherick Reading Room after hours.
+Materials in the Chinese Collection may be consulted in the Main Reading Room or the Special Collections Reading Room.
 Remote users may request material on interlibrary loan, or request photocopies of the materials through the Copies Direct service.
 Requests to borrow material from the collection should be made through the interlibrary loan service in your library.
 Interlibrary loan requests should include full bibliographic details of the items plus the National Library call number.

 Submit a reference question to Ask a Librarian.